 - Directly transfer to a complete order through dark processing

 - The algorithm uses the order master data (article number, price, etc.) and can be adapted for any application

 - Recognize standardized insurance services regardless of the bill format

 - Correct erroneous recognitions

-- Route data to the benefits system in a structured form
+- Route data to the benefit systems in a structured form

-- Scan expense receipts and allocate them to an account while on the road
+- Scan expense receipts and allocate them to an account on the road

 - Automatic recognition of the amount